sumedh746/Retail-Promo-Effectiveness-Analysis/README.md

 ### ✅ Visual Insights using ggplot2 ###
 Clear and compelling charts to communicate trends, uplift impact, and actionable recommendations to decision-makers

+## Data Sources ##
+The analysis is based on AtliQ Mart's internal retail datasets, extracted and prepared through SQL.
+The primary datasets used includes:
+- fact_events.
+- dim_products.
+- dim_stores.
+- dim_campaigns.

+These datasets together enabled a comprehensive view of promotion performance across products, stores, cities, and campaigns.